foliant-docs/foliantcontrib.argdown/README.md

 # Argdown Diagrams Preprocessor for Foliant

-[Argdown](https://argdown.org/) is modeling language for creating argument maps.
-This preprocessor converts Argdown diagram definitions in source markdown files and converts them into images on the fly during project build.
+[Argdown](https://argdown.org/) is a modeling language for creating argument maps.
+This preprocessor takes Argdown diagram definitions in source markdown files and converts them into images on the fly during project build.

 This preprocessor uses [Argdown Image Export package](https://github.com/christianvoigt/argdown/tree/master/packages/argdown-image-export) tool by [Christian Voigt](https://github.com/christianvoigt) to convert diagrams into images.